aws-samples/aws-gamelift-sample/deployment/deployment.md

 - Select Redis 3.2.x
 - Mostly set to default
 - Set the VPC and Security Group: only traffic allowed from this Security Groups
 - Copy & Paste Cluster Endpoint to Notepad when the Status is available.
-It will be used later in the Lambda function (Scoring).
+It will be used later in the Lambda function (Scoring and GetRanking).

 ### Lambda -- Game Result Processing